Two people hospitalized after drive-by shooting outside North Miami home

 Just about an hour before shots were fired in North Miami on Monday, an attempted robbery led to a shootout in Midtown that left one man dead and another hospitalized.

 Early Sunday morning, gunmen killed two and injured 20 others in a shooting outside a banquet hall in the northwest part of the county.
+Sunday night, a 10-year-old boy was rushed to the hospital after he was shot outside of a home in Opa-locka.
 Late Friday night, one died and six were injured in a drive-by shooting outside a rented party space in Wynwood.
 And on Thursday, three people were injured during a wild car chase and shooting near Casino Miami Jai-Alai.

 Comments